Do you love nature and want…

 Pros

-- On-the-ground professional insights: You get a professional’s on-site opinion.
+- On-the-ground professional identifications and insights: You get a professional’s eyes and brain right there, where they can see everything on your property.
 They may see things you don’t.

-- Less initial time and thought investment: Just do what they tell you and follow their plan.
+- Less initial time and thought investment to design your ecosystem: Just do what they tell you and follow their plan.

 - Familiar communication method: Talking face-to-face is easy – we’ve been doing that for practically our entire lives.